-The Combined Authority restates its 2017 devolution deal commitment to double GVA over 25 years.
-We recognise that this will require action and investment by both the public and private sectors.
+Performance against the Combined Authority's 2017 devolution deal commitment, to double GVA over 25 years, is reported quarterly to the Combined Authority Board.
+GVA data from the Office of National Statistics has a significant publication time lag so the most recent data reported to the Board is only to the end of December 2018.
+As this is less than a year after the Combined Authority was set up it is too early to see the effect of the Combined Authority's interventions in the figures.
+The Combined Authority is still committed to doubling GVA and recognise that this will require action and investment by both the public and private sectors.
 It is the role of the Combined Authority to lead and to convene partners in order to make that happen.